Reducing Stress with Feng Shui

-This time of year Spring brings out the urge to do the Spring Cleaning, reorganize or just plain purge our homes, patios, garages and yards of too much stuff.
+This time of the year brings out the urge to do cleaning, reorganize, or just plain purge our homes, patios, garages, and yards of too much stuff.
 What do I do?
-Where do I even begin, closing the door the piles of things.
-Sitting down defeated even before beginning.mes have you walked into the living room and seen magazines, books and shoes scattered about and felt instantly overwhelmed?
+Where do I even begin? – I close the door to the piles of things and sit down defeated even before beginning.
+How many times have you walked into the living room and seen magazines, books, and shoes scattered about and felt instantly overwhelmed?

-On the other hand, an orderly home creates harmony and balance, renews the family and those visiting too.
-I look at the magazines, filled with pictures of calm and peace.
+On the other hand, an orderly home creates harmony and balance and renews the family and those visiting, too.
+Look at your magazines, filled with pictures of calm and peace.

-Before we can change something we need to know what need or want to release.
-Reducing stress is about creating a place of calm and peace.
-Somewhere you can go and sit and just be for a moment and let the worries and world fade into the background.
+Before we can change something, we need to know what we need or want to release.
+Reducing stress is about creating a place of calm and peace, somewhere you can go and sit and just ‘be’ for a moment and let the worries and the world fade into the background.

-Great news it is not that hard to begin you do have 15 minutes at a time to start.
-Stop and stand looking around the room.
-Where draws your eye, does it keep you focus.
+Stop and stand to look around the room.
+What draws your eye?
+Does it keep you in focus?
 Take a few notes.
-Enjoy the process, you are learning about yourself and how to move from stress to peace.
-Creeping clutter.
-Stress reduction is about order, flowing from one space to another..
+Enjoy the process – you are learning about yourself and how to move from stress to peace.
+Stress reduction is about the order, flowing from one space to another.

-Here a few things that you can do to start transforming your Environment:
+Here are a few things that you can do to start transforming your Environment:

-I take a few photos of the room, and look closely at them.
+Take a few photos of the room, and look closely at them.
 The camera does not lie.
-See through that lens.
+See-through that lens.
 This technique also removes us from some of the emotions.
-Just clearly seeing what the room is saying helps, you let things go to new homes.
+Just clearly see what the room is saying – you can let things go to new homes.
 Too much red, or metal in a room can tire you.
-Too much beige or earth tones can feel like you everything is in slow motion.
-A balance.
+Too much beige or earth tones can feel like everything is in slow motion.
 The camera will point out the colors to you and help to see balance.

-1. What stands out most in the room:
+1. See what stands out most in the room.

-Piles of magazine, to many color s?
-Mismatched pieces, too many plants, hundreds of small things scattered around.
-Not enough plants, no theme, noisy or too quiet.
-Gifts from people you do not like or betrayed you.There is no space for just quiet and calm.
+Are there piles of magazines, too many colors?
+Mismatched pieces, too many plants, hundreds of small things scattered around?
+Not enough plants, no theme, is it noisy or too quiet?
+Are there gifts from people you do not like or who betrayed you?
+Is there no space for just quiet and calm?

 Accept where you are now and see how the actions will improve the quality of your home for all.
 The rewards will keep on giving.
-Imagine a room would like.
-Fountain, a few plants, a change of color.
+Imagine what a room would be like with a fountain, a few plants, and a change of color.

 3. Supplies you will need:

-Have a marking pen, cardboard boxes, trash bags, the help of a friend to keep you going if needed.
+Have a marking pen, cardboard boxes, trash bags, and if needed, the help of a friend to keep you going.

 - Clear the piles first, then clean that space.

-- Then get a few boxes that are matched, in colors and design you like. you can fill these with things you use daily.
-I have one to keep my hand lotions, small inspirational books near me, and my favorite chair.
+- Then get a few boxes that are matched, in colors and designs you like. you can fill these with things you use daily.
+I have one to keep my hand lotion, small inspirational books near me, and my favorite chair.

-- Boxes labeled Give away, Trash, Repair.
-If you have not used in 6 months release you and it.
+- Boxes labeled – Give away, Trash, Repair.
+If you have not used it in 6 months release you and it.

-- Contact the neighbors for a block garage sale or friends.
+- Contact the neighbors or friends for a block garage sale.

-- Baskets to hold kids things, cd’s/dvd’s or books.
+- Baskets to hold kids’ things, electronics, or books.

-- A fountain to add some sounds from nature
+- Add a fountain to add some sounds from nature.

-- Plants like peace lily require little to not maintenance.
+- Plants like peace lily require little to no maintenance.